meteormanaged/neko-atsume-slack-emojis/README.md

 Neko Atsume Slack Emojis for all the enjoy.
 Started by [@liz](https://github.com/liz).
-Happy to accept PR's with better quality emojis or missing kittys.
+Happy to accept PR's with better quality emojis or missing kitties.

 ### How to add emojis to your Slack Team: